 Foursquare has always been known for introducing regular updates and feature enhancements.
-(Here’s a list of what they have been up to lately.)
 From a location-based game-structured check-in service it has evolved into a powerful online reviews aggregator, social media app, and local business discovery engine.

 Foursquare’s latest update may be its biggest one yet.

 Early this week, the company announced a major rebranding – introducing a new logo and announcing the official launch of its new dedicated check-in app, called Swarm.

 Check out Foursquare’s new logo below.
 What do you think?

 We think it looks pretty cool.
 The logo is supposed to be a mix of a map pin and some sort of superhero emblem.
 “We’ve always thought of Foursquare as giving you superpowers to explore your city,” a company spokesperson said in a statement, “and our new logo reflects that vision.”
 (Check out: “How Foursquare Could Be A Better Business Metric Than Yelp”)

 Explaining the reasons behind the company’s latest update, Foursquare VP of Product Experience Jon Steinback says, “Local search is broken.
 We realized that we had the ability to change that, so we went for it.”